 A: Early surgical care is critical for a child with a cleft lip or cleft palate because there can be difficulties feeding a child with a cleft condition.
 They can experience nasal regurgitation or face a risk of aspiration or airway obstruction.

-Q: Is there a particular moment or patient from a medical mission that will stay with you forever?
+Q: Is there a particular moment or patient from a medical program that will stay with you forever?

 After Ayor’s surgery, I went to the recovery room to check on her.
 I approached her with a smile and handed her a mirror and a photo of her face before surgery.
 I expected a smile from her, but as she looked at her before photo and then to her image in the mirror, tears started rolling down her cheek.
 I felt confused and I didn’t know what to do until she said to me, “Now I can get married!”
 I could not hold back my own tears as I realized the impact we had made on this woman’s life and the impact we have on every patient when we give them a beautiful smile.
 The memory of Ayor will stay with me forever.